 Texas Amends Uniform Trade Secrets Act

-In May, Texas Governor Greg Abbot signed House Bill 1995, legislation that amends the four-year old Texas Uniform Trade Secrets Act (TUTSA) and more closely aligns it with its federal equivalent, the Defend Trade Secrets Act (DTSA).
-It also codifies a 2016 Texas Supreme Court decision regarding when parties in a trade secrets misappropriation lawsuit can be denied access to trade secrets during litigation.
-HB 1994 will take effect on September 1, 2017.
+In May 2017, Texas Governor Greg Abbot signed House Bill 1995 (HB 1995), legislation that amends the four-year old Texas Uniform Trade Secrets Act (TUTSA) and more closely aligns it with its federal equivalent, the Defend Trade Secrets Act (DTSA).
+It also codifies a 2016 Texas Supreme Court decision regarding when parties in a trade secret misappropriation lawsuit can be denied access to trade secrets during litigation.
+HB 1994 takes effect on September 1, 2017.

-- Trade secrets are confidential information that provide a competitive advantage to a business because it is not generally known.
-This information can include formulas, plans, designs, code, methods, processes, and procedures.
-With the amendment to TUTSA, the definition of a trade secret will be expanded to more closely match the DTSA definition and specify any business, scientific, technical, economic, or engineering information.
-It will also require owners to take reasonable “measures,” rather than “efforts,” to protect trade secrets in order to bring legal action under the statute.
-TUTSA, unlike DTSA, also includes customer and supplier lists (potential or actual) as trade secrets and does not require trade secrets to be related to services or products used in commerce.
+With the amendment to TUTSA, Texas’ definition of a trade secret was expanded to more closely match the DTSA definition, and to specify any business, scientific, technical, economic, or engineering information.
+Notably, TUTSA now requires owners to take reasonable “measures,” rather than “efforts,” to protect trade secrets in order to bring legal action under the statute.
+TUTSA, unlike DTSA, also includes customer and supplier lists (potential or actual) as trade secrets, and does not require trade secrets to be related to services or products used in commerce.

-By more closely aligning trade secret definitions of TUTSA and DTSA, HB 1995 is intended to eliminate the possibility of different outcomes that could result under either statute in certain cases.
+By harmonizing definitions in TUTSA with those in DTSA, HB 1995 is intended to eliminate the possibility of different outcomes that could result under either statute in certain cases.
 Alignment will help promote uniform application and discourage parties from “forum shopping” between state and federal courts in order to obtain a more favorable outcome.
 The amendment also introduces additional new definitions to “owner,” “willful and malicious misappropriation,” and “clear and convincing evidence.”

 What the Amendment Means for Businesses

-While the amended Texas Uniform Trade Secrets Act will not take effect until September, the changes will reshape how businesses involved in trade secrets misappropriation lawsuits craft strategies for proving their claims and defenses.
-It will also reshape how companies should go about protecting their trade secrets pre-litigation in order to ensure that they meet the definition of a trade secret and satisfy the requisite legal elements when they wish to take action after a trade secret has been obtained or disclosed through dishonest or wrongful means.
+The amended Texas Uniform Trade Secrets Act reshapes how businesses looking to enforce and protect trade secrets craft strategies for proving their claims and defenses.
+It will also reshape how companies should go about protecting their trade secrets pre-litigation in order to ensure they meet the definition of a trade secret and satisfy the requisite legal elements when they wish to take action after trade secrets are obtained or disclosed through dishonest or wrongful means.

 - Nondisclosure agreements